Volunteer in China:

 Travel

 China is a vast country with lots of exciting things to see and do.
 Although the country’s size may make it difficult to venture too far at weekends, most of our placements are situated not too far from a local airport and there will be plenty to get involved in in your home town.
-As well as festivals such as Chinese New Year, Qing Ming Festival and the Dragon Boat festival, you will have the opportunity to visit local sights such as the beautiful Longkongdong caves near our placement in Longyan.
+As well as festivals like Chinese New Year, Qing Ming Festival and the Dragon Boat festival, you will have the opportunity to visit local sights such as the beautiful Longkongdong caves near our placement in Longyan.

-During your holidays when you have more time to explore China’s expansive breadth, the country offers some of the world’s most breathtaking tourist destinations.
+During your holidays when you have more time to explore China’s expansive breadth, the country offers some of the world’s most breath-taking tourist destinations.
 Among China’s must-see sights, the Great Wall, Xi’an’s Terracotta Warriors, Hong Kong and the Yuanyang Rice Terraces of Yunnan are good places to start!

 Costs